23 Apr Classic Chocolate Cake

 - Add the dry ingredients to the creamed mixture alternately with the milk, beating well in-between every addition.

-- Divide the mixture between the cake tins, smoothing the mixture evenly.
+- Divide the mixture between the cake tins, smoothing the mixture evenly with a spatula.

 - Bake for 25-30 minutes, or until a skewer inserted in the middle comes out clean.

-- Cool for 5-10 minutes in the tins, then remove and allow to cool completely.
+- Cool for 5-10 minutes in the tins, then remove and allow to cool completely on cooling racks.